This list contains a variety of resources associated with toddlers and tantrums.

 - Understanding Children: Temper Tantrums

-This parent resource helps parents understand the causes of temper tantrums and ways to plan ahead to help prevent them.
+This parent resource developed by the Iowa State University Extension and Outreach helps parents understand the causes of temper tantrums and ways to plan ahead to help prevent them.

 - Understanding Children: Disciplining Your Toddler